 Accountability: Everyone in the organization must be held accountable for everything that they do.
 When people know they are expected and accountable for their behavior, they try much harder.

 Variance: Variance is part of every stage of business, so managers have to anticipate possible issues at every turn.
-This could involve improving work flow and ensuring total quality control to cut the waste and increase profitability.
+This could involve improving workflow and ensuring total quality control to cut waste and increase profitability.

-Humility: No body wants to be around a domineering know-it-all, so it is important to acknowledge that operations managers and the staff doesn’t know everything.
-This way seminars and plans can be conducted so that everyone can learn and move in a unified way to achieve company goals.
+Humility: Nobody wants to be around a domineering know-it-all, so it is important to acknowledge that operations managers and the staff don’t know everything.
+This way, seminars, and plans can be conducted so that everyone can learn and move in a unified way to achieve company goals.

-Change: Nothing is constant in this world, so everyone must learn to adapt with the changes of forever growing market.
-This includes knowing the company customers, target clients, and what they want.
+Change: Nothing is constant in this world, so everyone must learn to adapt to the changes of a forever growing market.
+This includes knowing the company’s customers, target clients, and what they want.
 It also involves knowing the competition and maintaining the best practices and technologies to always be one step ahead.

 The Biggest Operations Management Challenges